antalvdb/antalvdb.github.io/notebooks.md

 {cite}`mcculloch43a,rosenblatt1958,minsky1969`, as well as the second wave {cite}`rumelhart86,Elman1990`.

-Although we will focus on Transformers in this course, in this seminar notebook we will cover some wider basics of [Hugging Face](https://https://huggingface.co/) (🤗), the platform for maintaining, downloading and running Transformer models and related architectures and tools.

-In this notebook and some of the following seminar notebooks we follow, broadly, the book [Natural Language Processing with Transformers](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/), by 🤗 staff members Lewis Tunstall, Leandro von Werra, and Thomas Wolf.
+In some of the following notebooks we follow, broadly, the book [Natural Language Processing with Transformers](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/), by 🤗 staff members Lewis Tunstall, Leandro von Werra, and Thomas Wolf.
 See the [full notebook